lmigueldf/doc/guide/input.md

 ## Basic Input

 The most basic input handling of all consists of capturing click events.
-Here's now:
+Here's how:

 ~~~
 view.on('InputSelect', function() {